-A5.5.9-2 [Detached-dirty instances do not change their life cycle state.]
+A5.5.9-2 [Detached-dirty instances do not change their life cycle state unless CopyOnAttach is false.
+When CopyOnAttach is false, detached-dirty instances transition to persistent-dirty during makePersistent.]

 Evict, refresh, retrieve, makeTransient, makeTransactional, and makeNontransactional throw JDOUserException if a parameter instance is in the detached-clean or detached-dirty state.